Strictly Come Dancing: It Takes Two: Format

 The programme features interviews and training footage of the couples competing in the main Saturday night show, opinions from the judges on the previous Saturday show and the training footage for the next, and interviews with celebrities who have been watching the show.
 The show features half-hour episodes each Monday to Thursday, with an extended one-hour episode on Friday in front of a live studio audience.
 During the show, the presenters are joined each week by regular dance experts, with Ian Waite, Karen Hardy, Neil Jones and Chloe Hewitt all being former contributors.

 Presenters scheduling

-For the 2019 series, it was announced that Rylan Clark would join the program as a co-host.
-He would present on Mondays and Tuesdays, interviewing both the leaving pair, and the other pair in the dance-off.
+For the 2019 series, it was announced that Rylan Clark would join the programme as a co-host.
+He would present on Mondays and Tuesdays, interviewing both the eliminated pair, and the other pair in the dance-off.
 Zoe Ball would then present the Wednesday and Thursday shows with Ian Waite and Vicky Gill.
 Clark and Ball co-presented on Friday, with Gethin Jones remaining as a roving reporter.

 This schedule was changed in 2020, with Ball presenting on Mondays, Tuesdays and Wednesdays, and Clark presenting on Thursdays and Fridays.
 In the 2021 series, with Manrara replacing Ball, Clark was presenting on Mondays, Tuesdays and Fridays while Manrara did so on Wednesdays and Thursdays.
+In 2023, Fleur East replaced Clark and began hosting Monday and Tuesdays with Manrara continuing to host Wednesday and Thursday.
+The pair alternate duties on a Friday.